alimony/mylittleapp/README.md

 1. **Register a domain name** where your applications will live, for example `mylittleapp.org`.
 Each application will run on a subdomain of this host, e.g. `helloworld.mylittleapp.org`.

 2. **Set up a new server** that you can access by SSH key only.
-This playbook has been tested on a new Ubuntu 13.04 droplet on [Digital Ocean](https://www.digitalocean.com/), but a variety of other setups should work as well.
+This playbook has been tested on a new Ubuntu 13.04 droplet on [DigitalOcean](https://www.digitalocean.com/), but a variety of other setups should work as well.

 3. **Set up two DNS entries** for the new domain name, both pointing at the new server's IP address:
  * One `A` record for `mylittleapp.org`